OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/apply-content-security-policy.md

 ### For all environments

-To configure the CSP in all environments use LifeTime, the management console of your infrastructure.
+To configure the CSP in all environments in LifeTime:

-1. Go to the **Infrastructure** section to see all environments.
+1. In LifeTime, go to the **Infrastructure** section to see all environments.
 1. In an environment, select the **Environment Security** option.
 1. Enable CSP.
 1. Configure directives, with one value per line.
+1. Click **Save**.
-1. After saving, republish all applications using an ["All Components" solution].(https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Creating_and_using_an_%22All_Components%22_solution)
+1. Republish all applications using an ["All Components" solution](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Creating_and_using_an_%22All_Components%22_solution).

 ### For an app